Confidential Inference via Ternary Model Partitioning

-\ding{187} We allow the users to upload their encrypted input data.
+\nip{\ding{187}} We allow the users to upload their encrypted input data.
 Similarly, we copy the encrypted input into the enclave and decrypt them after authentication (\textsc{sgx\_verify\_dec} at line 9).

-\ding{188} Within the enclave, we pass the decrypted input into the \textsf{FrontNet} model (\textsc{sgx\_model\_inf} at line 10) and generate the IR.
+\nip{\ding{188}} Within the enclave, we pass the decrypted input into the \emph{FrontNet} model (\textsc{sgx\_model\_inf} at line 10) and generate the IR.

-\ding{189} The generated IR is securely copied out of the enclave through a controlled channel of SGX.
-We pass the IR into the \textsf{BackNet} model and get the probability vector (\textsc{model\_inf} at line 25) for data prediction.
+\nip{\ding{189}} The generated IR is securely copied out of the enclave through a controlled channel of SGX.
+We pass the IR into the \emph{BackNet} model and get the probability vector (\textsc{model\_inf} at line 25) for data prediction.
 This vector is an $N$-dimensional vector that represents a probability distribution over $N$ different possible classes.

-\ding{190} We extract the top-k entries and pass them into the enclave to find the mapping for their semantic class labels (\textsc{sgx\_class\_mapping} at line 26).
+\nip{\ding{190}} We extract the top-k entries and pass them into the enclave to find the mapping for their semantic class labels (\textsc{sgx\_class\_mapping} at line 26).
 The mapped results are encrypted (\textsc{sgx\_enc} at line 14) with the prior symmetric key provisioned by the user.
 The encrypted result is returned back to the user.

-\section{Implementation}
+\subsection{Implementation}

-We build our research prototype \protoname{} based on \textsf{Darknet}\cite{darknet13}, which is an open source neural network implementation in C and CUDA.
-We also implement the \textsf{Neural Network Assessment Framework} to measure the information leakage of IRs at different layers.
-It can guide end users to determine, for each specific deep learning model, the optimal number of layers to include in a \textsf{FrontNet} and run within an enclave.
-In addition, we port the code from the \textsf{mbedtls-SGX}\cite{mbedtls-SGX}, which is an mbedtls-based implementation of the TLS protocol suite supporting Intel SGX, to enable TLS communication for key provisioning in \protoname{}.
+We have developed \sysname{} based on \emph{Darknet}\cite{darknet13}, which is an open source neural network implementation in C and CUDA.
+We have implemented the \maf{} to measure the information leakage of IRs at different layers.
+It can guide users to determine, for each specific deep learning model, the optimal number of layers to include in a \emph{FrontNet} and run within an enclave.
+In addition, we port the code from the \emph{mbedtls-SGX}\cite{mbedtls-SGX}, which is an mbedtls-based implementation of the TLS protocol suite supporting Intel \ac{SGX}, to enable TLS communication for key provisioning in \sysname{}.
 In total, we add 23,333 SLOC in C and 474 SLOC in Python for the system development.